hortonworks-gallery/ambari-vnc-service/README.md

 - To run maven compile: Run > Run Configurations > Maven Build
   - The first time you do this, it will ask you for the configuration:
     - Name: specify anything (e.g. streaming)
-    - Base dir: base dir of source code (e.g. /root/hdp22-hive-streaming or /opt/TruckEvents/Tutorials-master)
+    - Base dir: base dir of source code (e.g. **/root/hdp22-twitter-demo/stormtwitter-mvn** or /root/hdp22-hive-streaming or /opt/TruckEvents/Tutorials-master)
     - Under ‘Goals’: clean install
     - Under Maven Runtime: (scroll down to see this option) add your existing mvn install on the sandbox (its faster than using the embedded one)
     ![Image](../master/screenshots/configure-maven-install.png?raw=true)
-    - Configure > Add > click ‘Directory’ and navigate to the dir where it installed mvn (i.e. /usr/share/apache-maven)
+    - Configure > Add > click ‘Directory’ and navigate to the dir where it installed mvn (i.e. **/usr/share/apache-maven**)
     - So now your maven run configuration should look as below
     ![Image](../master/screenshots/maven-run-configuration.png?raw=true)
     - Click Run to start compile